-There are so many types of fly rugs for horses out there!
-So many brands with different options and extras in each, it can all be a bit confusing.
-Also, the marketing and advertising language used makes all of these products sound amazing and just the right rug to protect your precious animals.
+There are many types of summer rugs for horses out there!
+So many brands with different options.
+I know it can all be a bit confusing.

 During my 20 years on the front line selling thousands of horse rugs up and down the length of New Zealand, there were some types of rugs I got regular negative feedback on so I never advised our customers to buy these products.
 Keep reading to find out which products I wouldn’t recommend, and why.